mathematiCode/Visual-Fraction-Library/README.md

-<h1>Math Clip Art Library</h1>
+<h1> Visual Fraction Library </h1>

-This is the beginning of a library of simple math visualization functions originally built on canvas but I am converting everything to SVGs.
+This is the beginning of a library of simple fraction visualization functions that generate SVGs.

-My goal is to have a website and a javascript library with many different types of math visuals.
+My goal is to have a website and a javascript library with many different types of math visuals and customization options.

 <h2> Math Visual Functions/Pages to Create </h2>
 <ul>